Drug execs face Capitol Hill questions on vaccine supply

-WASHINGTON (AP) — Executives from the major COVID-19 vaccine producers are set to answer questions from Congress on Tuesday about expanding the supply of shots needed to curb the pandemic that has killed more than 500,000 Americans.
+WASHINGTON (AP) — Executives from the major COVID-19 vaccine producers answered questions Tuesday from Congress about expanding the supply of shots needed to curb the pandemic that has killed more than 500,000 Americans.

 The hearing comes as U.S. vaccinations continue to accelerate after a sluggish start and recent disruptions caused by winter weather.
 But state health officials say demand for inoculations still vastly outstrips the limited weekly shipments provided by the federal government.

-The Energy and Commerce Committee panel will hear from the five companies with contracts to supply COVID-19 shots to the U.S.: Pfizer, Moderna, Johnson & Johnson, AstraZeneca and Novavax.
+The Energy and Commerce Committee panel began hearing testimony from the five companies with contracts to supply COVID-19 shots to the U.S.: Pfizer, Moderna, Johnson & Johnson, AstraZeneca and Novavax.

-“We want to know what these companies are doing to ramp up production and what else can be done to get these vaccines distributed sooner to those who need them,” Rep. Diana DeGette said in a statement announcing the hearing.
-The Colorado Democrat leads the investigative subcommittee with oversight of U.S. health care.
+“The most pressing challenge now is the lack of supply of vaccine doses,” Rep. Diana DeGette said as she opened the hearing.
+“Some of the companies here today are still short of the number of doses they promised to initially deliver when they last testified before this subcommittee in July.”

+DeGette, a Colorado Democrat, chairs the investigative subcommittee that convened Tuesday’s hearing.
+She urged “a straightforward assessment of where the manufacturing process stands.”

 The pharmaceutical executives are expected to face pointed questions about whether shortages of raw materials, manpower or funding are limiting the pace of manufacturing.
 Lawmakers are also expected to ask whether further use of the Defense Production Act — a Cold War-era law used to compel private-sector manufacturing — could help speed the process.

-Note: This story has been updated to correct the number of vaccine doses expected to be available by late July to 700 million, not 600 million.